Medically reviewed by Kristin Hall, FNP

 Contacting your primary care provider.
 If you have a regular healthcare provider, let them know that you’re not feeling well.
 They’ll be able to listen to you and, if necessary, refer you to a mental health specialist.

 Reaching out to a mental health professional.
 Get in touch with a mental healthcare provider in your area.
-If help isn’t available locally, options such as Hers online psychiatry and online therapy services allow you to access expert help from the comfort and privacy of your home.
+If help isn’t available locally, options such as Hers' depression medication online and online therapy services allow you to access expert help from the comfort and privacy of your home.

 This guide to dealing with depression provides more information about the steps that you should take to seek help if you’re feeling depressed.